 LapCI ry’s Most Important Objectives

 About FundingIn Finland there is a unique model to fund associations which work for social and healthcare issues.
-Funding Centre for Social Welfare and Health Organisations (STEA) offers adult players entertaining games at many locations, Casino Helsinki and online.
-The profits from games are channelled to associations.
-These associations are hundreds in number and they employ tens of thousands of people.
+Funding Centre for Social Welfare and Health Organisations (STEA) offers entertaining games at many locations, Casino Helsinki and online.
+The profits from games are channelled to associations in the social and healthcare sectors.
+These associations are hundreds in number, and they employ tens of thousands of people.
 The fund allocation is guided by the Ministry of Social Affairs and Health.
-STEA funded LapCI ry with 128 000 euros this year 2017.